 Population: 565,889 adults; 81,488 seniors

-Denver gets high marks in access to and quality of health care, preventive health care, as well as transportation.
-It also has 245 sunny days a year.
-The Mile High city is known as a place for those pursuing an active outdoor lifestyle, but there are plenty of museums, music venues (including a symphony), restaurants and opportunities to catch pro sports.
+Denver gets high marks in access to and quality of health care, preventive health care and transportation.
+The Mile High City is known as a place for those pursuing an active outdoor lifestyle, but there are plenty of museums, music venues (including a symphony), restaurants and opportunities to catch pro sports.
 There are also several suburbs known for their large number of retirees.